-Role of the Railroads (2nd grade and above)
+Role of the Railroads (1st - 3rd Grade)

 Did you know that the first railroad west of the Appalachians was in Alabama?
 Learn about the development of the railroads and the role they played.
-Then experience an interactive "race" comparing different modes of transportation in the 1860s.
+Then play on our train themed playground as you pretend to travel by train in the 1800s.